What are Prescription Drugs?

 - Ativan (Lorazapem), Valium (Diazepam) and Xanax (Alprazolam) are prescribed to treat anxiety or insomnia.
 Like pain relievers and alcohol, sedatives are depressants.
 That means they slow the nervous system.

 OxyContin (Oxy, O.C.), Percocet (Percs), Vicodin (Vike), Vitamin K

 - When combined with alcohol, pain relievers and sedatives can cause a serious drop in heart rate and breathing that can lead to death.

 - Painkillers are highly addictive.
 People who abuse painkillers, particularly OxyContin, Percocet, Vicodin and/or Codeine, often become addicted to heroin because heroin is much cheaper.

-- In New Hampshire 1 in 5 teens have abused prescription drugs.
+- In New Hampshire 1 in 6 teens have used prescription drugs without a prescription.

 - Pain relievers can cause dangerously low breathing and accidental overdose.